-The University of Florida offers 4 week externships for senior (4th year) medical students.
-Throughout the year, the months of June through September are typically heavily subscribed because of the urology match.
+The University of Florida offers 4 week externships for senior (4th year) medical students throughout the year.
+The months of June through September are typically heavily subscribed, due to the Urology Match.
 Early application is suggested.

-Senior medical students will experience clinical urology through working directly with the urologic residents, taking case histories, assisting in the operating room, attending conferences, seminars and demonstrations, and interacting with the attending staff.
+Senior medical students will have a widely varied clinical experience – working directly with urology residents, taking case histories, assisting in the operating room, attending conferences, seminars and demonstrations and interacting with attending physicians.

-The students who choose this rotation as an elective will participate as a member of a very busy and academic urological service at the University of Florida.
-He or she will become aware of the daily responsibilities of a urology resident; including education of medical students and perioperative care of the surgical patient.
-Students will be expected to attend all urology related conferences including Weekly Case Conference (WCC), Tumor Board, Urology Grand Rounds, Radiology Conference, Quality Assurance and Improvement Conference and Journal Club.
-Furthermore; the student will be assisting in the operating rooms and seeing patients in clinic.
-Although the curriculum is flexible; it is expected that the student will prepare for cases and conferences as any other member of the team; and will be held accountable for doing so. .
+Students who choose this rotation as an elective will participate as a member of a very busy academic urological service at the University of Florida.
+Students will learn about the daily responsibilities of a urology resident, which include education of medical students and perioperative care of surgical patients.
+Students will attend all urology related conferences, assist in operating rooms and will see patients in clinic.
+Although the curriculum is flexible, students should prepare for cases and conferences as any other member of the team and will be held accountable as any team member would be.

-At the conclusion of the 4-week rotation, the student will present a 30-minute slide presentation on some aspect of Urology in the didactic format to the residents.
-He or she should choose a faculty mentor who will assist in the assimilation and delivery of this lecture.
-This lecture should be evidence-based; and articles from accredited journals should be referenced.
+At the conclusion of the 4-week rotation, students will present a 15 minute slide presentation on some aspect of Urology in the didactic format to residents and faculty.
+Students should choose a faculty mentor who will assist in the assimilation and delivery of this presentation.
+The presentation should be evidence-based, and articles from accredited journals should be referenced.